 You can also download data from the websites and pass it on as your Social Media Legacy.

 Based on a study on user levels of social media, Oxford Internet Institute stated that there will be more deceased users’ accounts than living by 2070.
 After all, Social media accounts are an essential part of your Digital Estate.

 What Are The Legacy Policy Of Different Social Media Platforms?

 Some social media platforms like Facebook and Instagram have introduced a feature known as Memorialization.
 Networking platform LinkedIn also has a memorialization feature.
 Let’s look at how social media giants have taken measures to save their deceased user’s profiles.

 Memorializing a Facebook Account

-Users are given an option to choose a Legacy Contact.
+Users have an option to choose a Legacy Contact.
 Steps leading to choosing a Legacy Contact are pretty simple and if you are interested to know more about it, have a look at our blog post on How to Memorialize a Facebook Account.

-Once a Facebook user passes away and the Legacy Contact informs Facebook of their loved one’s death, Facebook turns the deceased user’s Facebook profile into a Memorialized account.
-Nobody can log in to a memorialized account, not even the Legacy contact.
-The word ‘Remembering’ appears before the person’s name in the profile.
+Once a Facebook user passes away, and the Legacy Contact informs Facebook of their loved one’s death, Facebook turns the deceased user’s Facebook profile into a Memorialized account.
+Nobody can log in to their account, not even the Legacy contact.
 Friends and family members can post photos, videos, and messages on the memorialized Facebook profile.

-If a user does not want their Facebook profile or page to be memorialized, they can instruct their Legacy Contact to delete the account.
+Users who do not want their Facebook profile or page preserved can instruct their Legacy Contact to delete the account.